mchateloin/flot-barnumbers/README.md

         }
     }

-There are 2 other additional options
+Options for positioning

     series: {
         bars: {
             numbers: {
-                xAlign : function or number,
+                xAlign: function or number,
-                yAlign : function or number,
+                yAlign: function or number,
             }
         }
     }